 A mechanized infantry battalion is a ground combat unit that combines the firepower and protection of armored vehicles with the versatility of dismounted infantry.
 Falcon fights mounted and on foot, using IFVs and APCs to move under fire, deliver soldiers into the assault, and provide direct fire support in combined arms operations.

-Mechanized infantry conducts combined arms assaults — vehicles suppress enemy positions while dismounted soldiers close and clear.
-IFVs provide direct fire support and rapid extraction.
-Speed, coordination, and firepower are decisive.
+Combined arms assaults where vehicles suppress enemy positions while dismounted soldiers close, clear, and hold.
+IFVs provide direct fire support and rapid extraction under contact.
+Speed, coordination, and concentrated firepower are decisive.

 "Either all of us come back, or nobody comes back.
 Nobody will be left behind."